Hans Gude: As a student

 In Düsseldorf Gude met Carl Friedrich Lessing who, while initially aloof, became Gude's friend and colleague.
 Their relationship was such a close one that Gude's eldest daughter eventually married one of Lessing's sons.
 The two artists differed in style though, with Lessing painting dramatic, historical works while Gude never once introduced historical events into his own paintings.

 Gude served as a student teacher at the academy until 1844, before leaving to live in Christiania.
-On July 25, 1850, Gude married Betsy Charlotte Juliane Anker (1830–1912), the daughter of General Erik Anker, in Christiania (today called Oslo).

 Professorship

+Gude spent forty-five years as an art professor and so he played an important role in the development of Norwegian art by acting as a mentor to three generations of Norwegian artists.
+Young Norwegian artists flocked to wherever Gude was teaching, first at the Academy of Art in Düsseldorf and later at the School of Art in Karlsruhe.

-In 1854 Gude was appointed the professor of landscape painting at the academy replacing his former teacher Schirmer.
+He was first appointed professor of landscape painting in 1854 at the academy replacing his former teacher Schirmer.
 Gude was twenty-nine when appointed, making him the youngest professor at the academy.
 His appointment was partially political, in a conflict between Rhineland and Prussian interests Gude was seen as a neutral candidate because of his Norwegian roots.
 Gude was recommended for the position by the current Director of the academy Wilhelm von Schadow, but only after Andreas Achenbach, Oswald Achenbach, and Lessing had refused the post due to lack of suitable pay.
 In regards to his position and compensation, Gude wrote:

 About this post of professor I can only say I cannot comprehend why I should not accept pay for being a teacher, since I really have to have pupils.
 All those who wished that I should be their teacher are here, and poor as church mice.
 If I become professor, they can now enter the Academy.
 I will in any case be here for many years, so I might just as well paint in a studio twice as big and grand as any private one, especially if I receive a salary into the bargain.
 When I become tired of it, I can always hand in my notice.